frontendpatterns/frontendpatterns.dev/src/content/patterns/theme-provider.md

 ## Solution

-Apply the Theme Provider pattern by centralizing design tokens and enabling runtime theme switching across an application, and reinforce it with concise examples or tests.
+Centralize design tokens and enabling runtime theme switching across an application.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.